spyysalo/s800-revision-docs/index.md

 The annotation guidelines as described in the [original publication of the S800 corpus](https://journals.plos.org/plosone/article/file?id=10.1371/journal.pone.0065390&type=printable)

 The guidelines to curators were to annotate all substrings, which can meaningfully be identified as _referring to a taxon_.
 While the main focus was on annotating __species__ mentions, strings referring to __any taxonomic level__, (e.g.kingdoms, orders, genera, strains) were also considered.
+These data were very likely never released.

 The main guidelines were:

 * All document substrings must be evaluated and all mentions including repetitions should be listed in the order of appearance in the text.
 * The annotated name types among others should include: Linnaean binomials, common names, strain names, author defined acronyms.